Triumph (The Jacksons album)

 The Jacksons shared lead vocals and solo spots on some songs on the album, but Michael Jackson, who had recently released his multi-platinum selling album Off the Wall (1979), handles most of the lead vocals and writing duties.
 Triumph was the Jacksons' first album to reach number-one on the US Billboard R&B Albums chart since Maybe Tomorrow in 1971.
-The album sold over two million copies worldwide, and the Jacksons did not release another studio LP until Victory in 1984.
+The album sold over three million copies worldwide.
 On December 10, 1980, Triumph achieved its Platinum certification in the United States for the sales of over one million copies in the country.
 It was also nominated for the Grammy Award for Best R&B Performance by a Duo or Group with Vocals in 1981.

 Re-release

-Triumph, was re-released on January 27, 2009 on Epic/Legacy, a division of Sony Music Entertainment, with three bonus tracks of rare 7-inch and 12-inch mixes previously unavailable on CD.
-Later in 2021, it returned to re-released album again in digital format on April 30, 2021 including Victory and 2300 Jackson Street.
+Triumph, was re-released on January 27, 2009, on Epic/Legacy, a division of Sony Music Entertainment, with three bonus tracks of rare 7-inch and 12-inch mixes previously unavailable on CD.
+It was again re-released in digital format in 2021, with Victory and 2300 Jackson Street.

+Critical reception

+Triumph received widespread critical acclaim.
+AllMusic stated, "Released during the summer of 1980, just as the hits from Michael's Off the Wall were sliding off the charts, Triumph became the Jacksons' first Top Ten pop album since 1972's Lookin' Through the Windows."

+Commercial performance

+The album was certified platinum on December 10, 1980.